haskell/time/Readme.md

 # time

-This is the haskell time library that is bundled with [GHC][GHC] the Glasgow/ Glorious Haskell compiler.
+This is the Haskell time library that is bundled with [GHC][GHC], the Glasgow/Glorious Haskell compiler.

 To build this package using Cabal directly from git, you must run "autoreconf" before the usual Cabal build steps (configure/build/install).